To request changes to these standards, file an RFC.

 tickets/DM-<N>branch and push to GitHub.

-Follow the steps in Releasing a new version from the master branch, noting that the base branch is now
+Follow the steps in Releasing a new version from the main branch, noting that the base branch is now

 tickets/DM-<N>branch and on the release branch) are still backported to